awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-golang.md

 sam local start-api -d 5986 --debugger-path <delve folder path>
 ```

-### Delve debugger API version
+### Delve Debugger API Version<a name="serverless-sam-cli-using-debugging-golang-debugger-api"></a>

-To run the [Delve](https://github.com/go-delve/delve) debugger with an API verison of your choice, please
-specifiy the desired API verison via an [additional debug argument](serverless-sam-cli-using-debugging-additional-arguments.md) '**-delveAPI**'.
+To run the [Delve](https://github.com/go-delve/delve) debugger with an API version of your choice, specify the desired API version using an [additional debug argument](serverless-sam-cli-using-debugging-additional-arguments.md) `-delveAPI`\.

 **Note**
-> For IDEs such as GoLand, Microsoft Visual Studio Code, etc. It is important to run [Delve](https://github.com/go-delve/delve) in API version **2** mode.
+For IDEs such as GoLand, Microsoft Visual Studio Code, etc\., it is important to run [Delve](https://github.com/go-delve/delve) in API version **2** mode\.

 **Example**

-See below for an example of how to run [Delve](https://github.com/go-delve/delve)
-in API verison **2** mode.
+Invoke AWS SAM with the [Delve](https://github.com/go-delve/delve) debugger in API version 2 mode:

 ```
 sam local start-api -d 5986 --debugger-path <delve folder path> --debug-args "-delveAPI=2"
 ```

-## Example
+## Example<a name="serverless-sam-cli-using-debugging-golang-example"></a>

-> The following is an example launch configuration for Microsoft Visual Studio Code to attach to a debug session\.
+The following is an example launch configuration for Microsoft Visual Studio Code to attach to a debug session\.

 ```
 {
   "version": "0.2.0",